roise-bailey/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, I first started to learn about the phototransistor and resistors.
-As more light shines on the phototransistor this allows more current to flow and then increases the voltage towards 3V.
-When there is less light, the resistor helps pull the voltage down to 0V.
+In this experiment, I first started to learn about the phototransistor and resistors and how to incorporate them into the code of the micro:bit.

 This experiment could be the basis of a real world application such as interactive displays using LED's or a sensor telling if it is light or dark outside.